 Every building in New York City is located within a designated zone, due to the 1961 Zoning Resolution.
 Primarily, buildings can have residential, commercial, or manufacturing purposes.
 Zoning can protect a neighborhood’s unique character, or prevent clashing developments from emerging.
-They also are in place to prevent an oversaturation of people in an area with limited resources.
+They also are in place to prevent an area with limited resources being oversaturated with people.

 Zones regulate which buildings people can reside in, and where new apartments can be built.
 It also means that one cannot alter the use of a space without first receiving permission from the DOB.

 If a building is only zoned for commercial or manufacturing use, nobody can reside within those walls.
 On the flip side, a business cannot be run in a building only zoned for residential use.
 If a person has a home business, it can only take up a max of 25% of the overall space, or 500 square feet, whichever is less.
 Dividing an apartment into Single Room Occupancies (S.R.O.) is also illegal.